Vegetarian Guide to Ipoh, Malaysia

 Cake and Tea from Coco Craft Bakehouse

-One thing that Ipoh does exceptionally well is cake shops.
-After a long morning or afternoon of walking the streets, admiring the historic buildings and street art, you’ll need something sweet and a cold drink.
+One thing that Ipoh (and the rest of Malaysia) does exceptionally well is cake shops.
+After a long stretch of exploring, walking the streets, and admiring the historic buildings and street art, you’ll need something sweet for energy and a cold drink.

-The very kind team from Coco Craft Bakehouse invited me in on one such morning.
-I ordered a pastry and the peach oolong iced tea, which was the perfect refreshment stop as I planned out the rest of the day.
+The very kind team from Coco Craft Bakehouse invited me in when I was on one such morning adventure.
+I ordered a pastry and the peach oolong iced tea.
+It was the perfect refreshment stop as I planned out the rest of the day.

 Treats from Coco Craft Bakehouse